-STUDENT'S OUTFIT.-It is necessary for each student to bring the following articles: bed linen, pillow, blankets, and couch cover for a single bed, towels and personal articles.
+STUDENT'S OUTFIT.-It is necessary for each student to bring the following articles: bed linen, pillow, blankets, towels and personal articles.
 Commercial laundries will do student work at a nominal cost.

 ADMISSION.-Applicants must present evidence of satisfactory preparation for College.
 This may be graduation from an accredited senior high school or graduation from an approved secondary school.